-- an online application for admission; - two sets of official transcripts from all colleges and universities attended, other than Sacramento State; - three letters of recommendation to include a current/ former employer in Nursing and, if possible, a profes- - a statement of purpose that outlines the applicant's goals and objectives for the pursuit of graduate study; - proof of RN licensure.
+- an online application for admission; - two sets of official transcripts from all colleges and universities attended, other than Sacramento State; - a statement of purpose that outlines the applicant's goals and objectives for the pursuit of graduate study; and - proof of RN licensure.

-The deadline for completing all application requirements is December 1 for summer (June) admission.
+The deadline for completing all application requirements is March 1 for fall admission.
 The graduate program admits students once a year.